Psychonoclast/PocketPals/README.md

 PocketPals Version 0.11

 // intro //

 Hello dear friend!

 Here is my first released mod.
 For anything!
 Ever!
 It all began with a couple of screenshots I posted for funsies.
-Due to the warm reception (and getting stuck on my 'current' project) I have decided to continue and see how far I can get.
+Due to the warm reception (and problems on my 'current' project) I have decided to continue and see how far I can get.
 So far implementation is simple, there is no evolution, no (or few) proper moves implementation, no wild encounters, and no capturing.
 That said, I hope you enjoy my work and find a valuable companion for your journeys.

 // installation //